Basic Secured Search

 When item permissions change, the item and its permissions must be recrawled and reindexed for changes to be effective.
 This is done during a source update, i.e., a refresh, rescan, or rebuild operation (see Refresh VS Rescan VS Rebuild).

 Some connectors don’t allow indexing item permissions.
 Among connectors that do, some don’t allow updating item permissions during a source refresh operation and rather require a source rescan or rebuild.
-See the list of available connectors for details.
+See the desired connector page for details.

 John Smith is the only user allowed to access the item

-Meeting_Agenda_June_2017.pdf, which is saved on his Google Drive.
+Meeting_Agenda_June_2017.pdf, which is saved on his corporate Google Drive.
 When his coworker Jane Doe queries

 Meeting Agenda June 2017 in Coveo Cloud, this item isn’t returned because her security identity isn’t allowed specified in the item permissions (see Unspecified Security Identities).